shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

 # How to write an upgradable application

-This article describes a list of useful tips on how to write your application to make the upgrade to the new version of the Shopsys Platform as smooth as possible.
+This article describes a list of useful tips on how to write your application to make the upgrade to the new version of Shopsys Platform as smooth as possible.

 [TOC]

 ## Constructor overrides

-From time to time you need to completely override functionality, so you don't call parent method at all.
+From time to time, you need to override functionality completely so you don't call the parent method at all.
 This is especially dangerous in constructors as constructors don't need to be the same in parent–child class.
 We leverage this to be able to introduce a new optional dependency of the class.

 If you don't call `parent:__construct()` in your code, and we add initialization of some property, that initialization will not be called in your code.
-It's really useful to add a comment for your future self that parent is not called intentionally and check for those comments while upgrading.
+It's really useful to add a comment for your future self that the parent is not called intentionally and check for those comments while upgrading.

-For example when we make this change in the new version
+For example, when we make this change in the new version

 ```diff
 namespace Shopsys\FrameworkBundle\Model\Product\Parameter;